edocai/edocai/README.md

 # Hello, my name is Ali 👋

-- I'm based in the United Kingdom
+- I'm based in the London, England.
-- I'm always working on improving my skills
+- I'm always working on improving my skills.
-- One of my goals is to start contributing to open source projects
+- One of my goals is to start contributing to open source projects.

 ## 🌱 I'm currently learning